 This page is a compilation of free resources that already exist on the internet.
 These are all materials that I use and share with my peers and mentees.

-With that, I cannot take any credit at all for basically everything here; I am simply hoping that this can serve as just one more source of information that will be helpful to someone who might not have seen these otherwise!
+With that, I do not take credit for these materials and simply hope that this can serve as just one more source of information that will be helpful to someone who might not have seen these otherwise!

 This is very much a work-in-progress.
 If there is something that should be added / removed, please email: email@example.com.